-For combination tractor-trailers, the tires typically differ by axle position (steer, drive and trailer).
-The HD GHG Phase 1 and Phase 2 rulemakings developed adoption rates of lower rolling resistance tires for the steer and drive tires for all model years while Phase 2 will lead to lower rolling resistance of trailer tires.^{119,120} The overall rolling resistance of the vehicle is a weighted average of rolling resistance over axle based on axle loading.
+$A = C{RR}Mg$ For combination tractor-trailers, the tires typically differ by axle position (steer, drive and trailer).
+The HD GHG Phase 1 and Phase 2 rulemakings developed adoption rates of lower rolling resistance tires for the steer and drive tires for all model years.^{120,121} The overall rolling resistance of the vehicle is a weighted average of rolling resistance over axle based on axle loading.